Mt. Baker Equipment List

 *Prescription Glasses - If you have prescription glasses then you have a couple of options: One is to go to www.sportrx.com, where they have some options to purchase glacier glasses with prescription lenses.
 Or you can check out the website www.cocoonseyewear.com and purchase Over-The-Glass (OTG) glasses to go over your prescription glasses.
 If you go this route make sure and purchase the pair with the least amount of visible light transmission (VLT).

 *Contact Lenses - Please make sure you are aware of how to take care of your contact lenses out in the field and bring some extra.
+For more info about caring for contact lenses in the backcountry, click here.

 Examples